Abdulwaheed78/YourBlogs-Corephp-WebApplication/README.md

 i give my database file in data this repository

 note:
-     for admin panel   username:  @abdul12   and password: 000000
+     for admin panel   username:  abdul   and password: waheed12

 After  doin all of this steps open chrome browser and type   localhost/blog   u will see that project is runnig   to goto admin panel just write localhost/blog/admin login page will come out fill administrator detals and jump to admin panel.